amiteshreddy/Data-Science-Machine-Learning-Projects-in-Python/README.md

 # Data-Science-Machine-Learning-Projects-in-Python

-Note: I have uploaded PDF version of my project Code/Report you can connect me on linkedin if you are interested in my Code.
+Note: I have uploaded PDF version of my project Code/Report you can connect me on linkedin if you are interested in my Code. <br />
 This Repository has all the projects that i have worked on in the field of Machine Learning and Data Science using Python <br />